Data Products¶

 The Datasets tab lists all the datasets and their fields that compose the output port.

-The Data model tab shows the relations between the datasets of the output ports.
+The Data model tab shows the relationships between the datasets of the output ports.

-The Data quality tab lists all the checks that have been performed for all the datasets that compose the output port.
-For each check, a link allows the user to open the side panel of the dataset this check refers.
+The Data quality tab lists all checks performed for all the datasets that compose the output port.
+For each check, a link allows the user to open the side panel of the corresponding dataset.

 The data quality status of the output port is calculated from the quality status of its datasets.

-From the Explorer, you can download the YAML descriptor of the data contract attached to this output port.
+In Explorer, you can download the YAML descriptor of the data contract attached to the output port.

 Delete a Data Product¶

 You can delete a data product from the Studio.
-When you delete a data product, its output ports and the datasets that compose them are deleted automatically.
+When you delete a data product, its output ports are also automatically deleted.
+The dataset linked to the output ports is not deleted.

 Share a Data Product in Marketplace¶